M4Human: A Large-Scale Multimodal mmWave Radar Benchmark for Human Mesh Reconstruction: Introduction

+\item \textbf{Broad Task Support.} The rich annotations and multimodal data in \sysname enable a wide range of research tasks, including human mesh reconstruction (HMR), human tracking, multimodal fusion, and cross-modal supervision for RF-based human sensing.
+The dataset also supports evaluation under challenging settings such as unseen-subject and unseen-action generalization, facilitating the study of robustness and transferability in real-world deployment scenarios.

-\item \textbf{Extensive Benchmarks.} To support and evaluate radar-based HMR, \sysname benchmarks state-of-the-art (SOTA) methods on both raw radar tensors (RT) and radar point clouds (RPC).
-We further compare with RGB-D modalities and evaluate the fusion of radar and visual RGB-D data for enhanced mesh reconstruction.
-We analyze model performance under varying dataset scales, highlighting the importance of large-scale datasets.
-Finally, we validate the effectiveness of radar-based HMR in supporting downstream human activity recognition.
+\item \textbf{Extensive Benchmarks.} We benchmark state-of-the-art methods for radar-based HMR on both raw radar tensors (RT) and radar point clouds (RPC).
+We further compare radar-based methods with RGB-D baselines and evaluate multimodal fusion of radar and visual data for improved mesh reconstruction.
+In addition, we study the effect of dataset scale and demonstrate the utility of radar-based HMR for downstream tasks, including human activity recognition (HAR) and human motion prediction (HMP).

 \end{itemize}